NuGet/Insights/docs/tables/PackageSignatures.md

 ## HashAlgorithm schema

-The HashAlgorithm enum has the following values:
+The HashAlgorithm enum has one of following values:

 | Enum value | Description                                   |
 | ---------- | --------------------------------------------- |